Science at St Mary & St Margaret's Primary School

 Science is fully embedded in the EYFS Curriculum and children have daily opportunities to explore and engage in scientific activities to help them progress towards meeting the ELGs (Early Learning Goals) linked to the Science Curriculum at the end of Reception 'Understanding the World - The Natural World', 'Understanding the World - People, Culture & Communities' and 'Understanding the World - Past and Present'

-'Working Scientifically Concepts' we follow in school during every topic:
+'Working Scientifically Skills' and 'Working Scientifically Approaches' we follow in school during every topic: